KapanidisLab/ACBC_Chip/fluidics/readme.md

 -Each reagent is finally delivered through one of the custom syringe pumps.

--Each task can be conducted through the GUI in acbc_multi.py
+-The above tasks can be conducted through the GUI in acbc_multi.py.